luisplata/presupuesto-del-hogar/README.md

     *   If the application generally loads and functions at `http://localhost:3000`, these errors can sometimes be ignored.
     *   The `basePath` is *not* applied in development mode due to the conditional logic in `next.config.js`, so it shouldn't be the cause of 404s at the root during `npm run dev`.
     *   Persistent issues might require restarting the development server (`Ctrl+C` and `npm run dev` again) or checking the IDE/environment configuration.
 Ensure you are accessing `http://localhost:3000` and not `http://localhost:3000/presupuesto-del-hogar/` during development.
+*   **PWA Icons Not Showing:** Ensure you have placed correctly named icon files in the `public/icons/` directory as referenced in `public/manifest.json`.